warriorhub/warriorhub.github.io/index.md

 ### Search Events Page

 Anyone visiting the site can also search through the events in the database through the search page.
-They have the option of searching by category or location location, or by typing in search terms.
+They have the option of searching by category or location, or by typing in search terms.

 <p align="center">
   <img src="images/user/search_events_page1.png" alt="Event Search Page" width="100%">